 There will also be ongoing training available to you on new legislation, conflict management and other key skills, which will also support you in your full-time employment and personal development.

 Pay and expenses

 If you volunteer as a special you receive no pay, as it is a voluntary service.
 However, you can claim mileage expenses or the cost of travel to and from duty.
-You can also claim out-of-pocket expenses.
+You can also claim out-of-pocket expenses and/or subsistence whilst on duty.
 You may also be entitled to a boot allowance if you serve a certain number of hours.

 If you lose work pay due to having to attend court to give evidence, we will reimburse you.
 Sickness benefits will also be paid to you if you are injured on duty.